Get the facts

 - It can even begin entirely at random, by one online stranger towards another.

 The more information you make available online, the greater the risk of identity theft.
-It can be very tempting to post information about yourself on social networking sites, but you should never do it.
+It can be very tempting to reply to an email or open an attachment or post information about yourself on social networking sites, but you should never do it.

 Personal information includes your: